Basement apartment: Health risks

-Health risks of basement apartments include mold, radon, and increased likelihood of injury or death due to fire.
-However, risks are reflected in lower rents.
+Health risks of basement apartments include mold and radon.
+However, the risks are reflected in lower rents.

-Basement apartment tenants are more likely to be injured or die due to fire.
+Basement apartment tenants are more likely to be injured or die due to fires.
 Many landlords do not follow fire code regulations, and often such regulations are not enforced by governments.

 Flooding is particularly dangerous in basement apartments.
 When Hurricane Ida passed over the northeast of the United States, most of the deaths were caused due to flooding in basement apartments.